CampagneLaboratory/Editor2PDF/README.md

 Credits
 -------
 PDF files are generated with IText.
-See http://itext.com/
+See http://itext.com/.
+Editor2PDF was developed by Fabien Campagne to help make figures for the second volume of the MPS Language Workbench book series (see below).

 License
 -------